JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

 .. figure:: /Figures/crom-exec.svg
     :scale: 100%

 Each task of your workflow gets run inside the :bash:`execution` directory so it is here that you can find any output files including the stderr, stdout & script file.
-Cromwell is run on scratch and when it is finished, everything below the "cromwell generated hash" is copied to your specified output directory.

 So for our theoretical submission

 .. code-block:: text

     jaws submit align.wdl inputs.json cori

-We should see an output folder that looks like this:
+We should see an output folder that looks like this (after running the "jaws get" command.)

 .. figure:: /Figures/crom-exec-jaws.svg
     :scale: 100%